andyhawks/civicactions-compliance-docs/AC-Policy.md

 regular basis (at least twice annually).
 Employee access privileges are removed upon termination of their relationship to the company.

+HTTPS and Secure Shell (SSH) are used for remote access, and all remote access is documented, monitored and controlled.

-Access to client systems and services are defined specifically by the Access Control Policy for that client.
+Access to client systems and services may be extended to include the provisioning of privileged users by the client under the conditions of their Access Control Policy.

 See AC-2, AC-3, AC-7, AC-8, AC-14, AC-17

 CivicActions systems always adhere to the principle of role segmentation and least privilege wherever possible.

 See AC-5, AC-6